openafsfoundation/openafsfoundation.org/about/index.md

 Policy](XXXbrokenlink), the [Whistleblower Protection Policy](XXXbrokenlink)
 will aid you in understanding other core values of the OpenAFS Foundation.

-### Legal Status ###
+### Current Legal Status ###

-The OpenAFS Foundation, Inc. currently exists as a for-profit corporation incorporated in the State of Pennsylvania, but is actively pursuing non-profit status.
+The OpenAFS Foundation, Inc. currently exists as a non-profit corporation incorporated in the State of Pennsylvania, but is actively pursuing federal non-profit status.
 The Foundation's Entity Number is 4189117, assigned by the Pennsylvania Department of State's Bureau of Corporations and Charitable Organizations on May 20, 2013.
 The Foundation's federal Employer Identification Number (EIN) is